 Special Projects

-2. Project Mohole: Consider undertaking this late-game project to access an infinite supply of resources, including metals and rare metals.
+Project Mohole: This late-game project can be taken up to get access to an infinite supply of resources that consist of metals and rare metals.

 Megadomes